Fighting Rights Abuses

 In 2005, the leaders of COCAHICH, working closely with the NGO International Rivers, requested EDLC to find an international law firm to represent them in the upcoming proceedings before the Verification Commission.
 The law firm of Holland & Knight agreed to take on the case.
 The firm’s team of lawyers was headed by partners Enrique Gomez-Pinzon, an international commercial negotiator, and Elizabeth Bevington, a commercial litigator.
 Over a nearly ten year period, the team has included two dozen associates, partners, and paralegals from eight of the firm’s offices.

 The government and COCAHICH agreed to a framework for the identification, verification and reparation of the communities’ losses.
 A Roundtable was created to oversee the process, with three Technical Commissions to do the work, aided by a multidisciplinary technical team of professionals and experts in diverse fields.
 A reparations plan was jointly developed and agreed to in April 2010.
 The plan called for a payment of $150 million to the communities, with the construction and repair of homes, improvement of roads, new water and sewage systems, and other infrastructure projects.
 However, President Colom left office in 2012 without signing the final agreement.

 The next key development was the inclusion of a provision in the 2014 U.S. budget that put real pressure on the Guatemalan government to finalize the agreement or risk losing financial assistance from the World Bank and Inter-American Development Bank.
 President Molina of Guatemala finally signed the reparations plan and publicly apologized to the communities, in person, on November 8, 2014.
-While the Guatemalan Congress still has to approve the appropriations, this is a crucial step.
-To help keep the pressure on the Guatemalan Congress, the 2015 U.S. budget contains provisions similar to those included in the 2014 budget.
+To help keep the pressure on the Guatemalan Congress, the 2015 U.S. budget included provisions similar to those contained in the 2014 budget.